OracularIS/mocaclient/docs/devops.md

 Feature to view the hierarchy of MOCA commands.

-- Navigate to Addons --> Smart Innovations --> View Moca Command Tree.
+- Navigate to **Addons --> Smart Innovations --> View Moca Command Tree**.
 The 'Command Tree Viewer' containing text area to enter code and 'Generate' button to generate tree.

   ![CommandTree](./.attachments/commandtree.png)